timmak/arc-docs/en/aws/intro-concepts.md

 ## The .arc file

-`architect` defines a simple plaintext format, `.arc`, as a manfiest file to solve the specific problems laid out above.
+`architect` defines a simple plaintext format, `.arc`, as a manifest file to solve the specific problems laid out above.

 With `architect`, you can:

-- Focus on defining your app architecture with a subset of service primatives as high level defintions
+- Focus on defining your app architecture with a subset of service primitives as high level definitions
 - Use `npm scripts` to  generate local code, configure, provision, and deploy cloud infrastructure from the `.arc` manifest
-- You can still safely use the console tactically to access and administer primatives defined in `.arc`
+- You can still safely use the console tactically to access and administer primitives defined in `.arc`
 - The format, parser, and tooling are completely open to extension

 > In theory, `.arc` is also entirely portable between cloud vendors.
 (However no ports to clouds other than AWS have been made as of today.)